Pension reform: points of vigilance of March 21, 2023 of the National Health Conference (CNS)

 The National Health Conference (CNS) has been particularly attentive to the debates around the pension reform through the amending social security financing bill for 2023.

-In a context of very strong tensions in the health and medico-social sector, the CNS expresses its deep concern about the consequences of this pension reform for health, social and medico-social professionals as well as for the health system as a whole.
+In a context of very strong tensions in the health and medico-social sector, the CNS expresses its deep concern regarding the consequences of this pension reform for health, social and medico-social professionals as well as for the health system as a whole.

 The CNS urges that the current reform of the pension system be the subject of a detailed impact assessment on the working conditions of our health professionals, major determinants of their health and, consequently, of attractiveness of health professions.